PoisotLab/ms_mangal_synthesis/manuscript.md

 increase [@DamiToug19] alongside the climatic debt accumulated within interactions [@Devivan12].

-## For what purpose are global ecological network data fit?

-What can we achieve with our current knowledge of ecological networks?
-The overview presented here shows a large and detailed dataset, compiled from almost every major biome on earth.
-It also displays our failure as a community to include some of the most threatened and valuable habitats in our work.
-Gaps in any dataset create uncertainty when making predictions or suggesting causal relationships.
-This uncertainty must be measured by users of these data, especially when predicting over the "gaps" in space or climate that we have identified.
-In this paper we are not making any explicit recommendations for synthesis workflows.
-Rather we this needs to be a collective process, a collaboration between data collectors (who understand the deficiencies of these data) and data analysts (who understand the needs and assumptions of network methods).

-One line of research that we feel can confidently be pursued lies in extrapolating the structure of ecological networks over gradients, not at the level of species and their interactions, but at that of the community.
-@MoraGrav18 revealed that all food webs are more or less built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallStou15]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.
-Finally, this approach to prediction which neglects the composition of networks is justified by the fact that even in the presence of strong compositional turnover, network structure tends to be maintained at very large spatial scales [@DallPois17].

-Finally, it must be noted that as the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
-In this perspective, the idea of continuously updated analyses is very promising.
-Following the template laid out by @WhiteYenn19 and @YennChris19, it is feasible to update a series of canonical analyses any time the database grows, in order to produce living, automated synthesis of ecological networks knowledge.
-To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@PoisBeli19], which allows the development of flexible networks analysis pipelines.
-One immediate target would be to borrow the methodology from
-@CarlPhil19, and provide estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions.

 ## Active development and data contribution

 This is an open-source project: all data and all code supporting this manuscript